maxplanck-ie/snakepipes/docs/content/workflows/ChIPseq.rst

 .. note:: Although in case of broad marks, we also perform the MACS2 `broadpeak` analysis (output available as ``MACS2/<sample>.filtered.BAM_peaks.broadPeak``), we would recommend using the histoneHMM outputs in these cases, since histoneHMM produces better results than MACS2 for broad peaks.
 In order to produced domain calls by histoneHMM, specify histoneHMM as peak caller by passing it to --peakCaller.

 .. note:: For narrow marks, the user may choose the peak caller from MACS2 (default), Genrich or `SEACR <https://github.com/FredHutch/SEACR>`__.
-By deafult, SEACR is run in the stringent mode, applying normalization to counts over bed files.
+By default, SEACR is run in the stringent mode, applying normalization to counts over bed files.
 If invoked together with ``--useSpikeInForNorm``, SEACR will be run in stringent mode, using spikein-normalized counts.
 FDR can be set by the user (default 0.05).

 .. note:: The ``_sampleSheet`` suffix for the ``CSAW_sampleSheet`` is drawn from the name of the sample sheet you use.
 So if you instead named the sample sheet ``mySampleSheet.txt`` then the folder would be named ``CSAW_mySampleSheet``.
 This facilitates using multiple sample sheets.